-If a city project results in the acquisition of commercial properties, HPD will relocate site occupants in compliance with state law.
-Businesses displaced under an Urban Renewal Plan will be relocated in accordance with all applicable laws and regulations, including, but not limited to, the State's Urban Renewal Law.
+If a city project results in the acquisition of commercial properties, Hi O vill elocate site occupants in compliance with state law.
+Businesses displaced under an Urban Renewal Plan will be relocated in accordance with all applicable laws and regulations, including but not limited to, the State's Urban Renewal Law.
 If federal funding is involved, site occupants will receive benefits and services in compliance with the Uniform Relocation Act.